heygrady/blog/pages/2017-07-02-deploying-travis/index.md

 ## Configure travis
 In order to make a deploy, we need to make a commit.
 We're going to commit a travis config file to kick off our first automated build.

 Travis offers almost no configuration online because you are supposed to add a [`.travis.yml`](https://docs.travis-ci.com/user/customizing-the-build) file to your project.
 This file is pretty easy to make but it can get quite complicated.
-Under the hood, Travis is is standing up a brand new virtual machine for your project, running a fresh build from the latest code master on Github, and running tests.
+Under the hood, Travis is is standing up a brand new virtual machine for your project, running a fresh build from the latest code on Github, and running tests.

-Travis is designed to test your code bey default.
-Thankfully for us, you can also configure a deploy step that runs after the tests.
+By default, Travis is designed to *test* your code, not deploy it.
+Thankfully for us, you can also configure a deploy step that runs *after* the tests.

 Travis is designed for pretty serious teams that need strict and predictable build environments.
 Projects with a large audience need to ensure that the code that is lives on their website is the right code, and that it passes at least some kind of smell test.

-In some ways Travis and it's competitors are overkill for a little blog like mine.
-But it's free and offers a feature we're after -- automomatic deployments of Github master to Firebase.
+In some ways, Travis and it's competitors are overkill for a little blog like mine.
+But it's free and offers a feature we're after -- automatic deployments of Github master to Firebase.

 ### Fix our tests
 For now, we won't need to run any tests.
+This is a boilerplate Gatsby blog and most of the testable features live within Gatsby somewhere.

 There are probably some rudimentary tests that we should run to ensure that our latest code isn't totally broken.
-However, that is outside the scope of what we're trying to accomplish.
+However, that is outside the scope of what we're trying to accomplish right now.
 Without tests, we are making the bold assumption that the code we commit to master will build correctly.
 For the case of a personal Gatsby blog, the tests can wait for another day.

-Gatsby ships with a test script that essentially throws an error stating we should add some tests.
-This will prevent Travis from deploying our project.
+Gatsby ships with a [test script](https://github.com/gatsbyjs/gatsby-starter-blog/blob/ea66dae113dfef5c5ee85c0adecd72d70cc385c8/package.json#L38) that essentially throws an error stating we should add some tests.
+Failing tests will prevent Travis from deploying our project.
 So we're going to have to soften that restriction.
 We'll change the message from "Error" to "Warning" and change the exit code from '1' to '0'.

 Edit the "test" script in your `package.json`: